Applied Physics & Engineering

 Students construct and test model airplanes while examining thrust, lift, drag, and weight under varying conditions.
 During their experiments, they will also explore the ways in which ailerons, elevators, rudders, and flaps affect an aircraft’s aerodynamics and stability.

 Many lectures and exercises will center around acceleration, centripetal force, and g-force.
-Last year, students experienced these forces themselves at Canobie Lake Park on rides such as the Turkish Twist, and they also visited the New England Air Museum.
+Last year, students experienced these forces themselves at Canobie Lake Park on rides such as the Turkish Twist.
+They also visited the New England Air Museum.
 We hope to take students on these field trips again this summer!

 This program provides a great pre-college experience for teens considering an engineering or computer science major.